The Graduate School

 Study/Research/Teach English Abroad Awards

 The Fulbright U.S. Student Program is the largest U.S. exchange program offering opportunities for students and young professionals to

 undertake international graduate study, advanced research, university teaching, and primary and secondary school teaching worldwide.

 The program currently awards approximately 1,800 grants annually in all fields of study, and operates in more than 155 countries worldwide.
+All students are

 Information Sessions for Current UW Students and Alumni

 Attendance at an information session is a vital component of preparing a successful Fulbright application.
 All sessions will provide the same

 information.
 Feel free to attend any session at any campus or online.
 If you cannot make one of these sessions, please contact the appropriate

 advisor (listed below).